ETrakLogistics/api-docs-source/source/index.html.md

 > Make sure to replace `apikey` with your API key.

 eTrak uses API keys to allow access to the API.
-You can create an eTrak API key at [eTrak.io](https://etrak.io).
+Your account manager can supply you with an API key.

 eTrak expects for the API key to be included in all API requests (except the `AuthenticateUser` service) to the server in a header that looks like the following: